danog/MadelineProtoDocs/docs/docs/ASYNC.md

 The `MADELINE_BRANCH` constant you defines which branch of MadelineProto madeline.php should load.
 When the constant is not set, the `old` stable branch is loaded; if the value is an empty string, the `master` branch is loaded; otherwise, the selected branch name is loaded.
+**WARNING**: MadelineProto async is not compatible with pthreads or pcntl, so please uninstall pthreads and do not use `pcntl_fork` in your bot.

 ## Enabling the MadelineProto async API